monktastic/hackmd/wip/podcast/evil-bullets.md

 - You see, reality is actually one seamless whole which you only appear to be separate from.
 This illusion of separateness is called the ego, and it is our normal mode of operation.
 But below that level, certain universal truths can be glimpsed.

 - In particular, you discover that the nature of mind is intrinsically compassionate.
 It's what you most fundamentally are.
-But we quickly forget this.
-Then, having lost contact with our _absolute_ goodness, we have to settle for _relative_ goodness.

-- This is a good that requires other people to be bad.
-In other words, our ego _needs_ bad people to exist in order to maintain its self-perception as good.

-- But we can't just go about creating bad people in an obvious way, because that would destroy our self-image.

-- So our ego must go about doing this in an underhanded way.
-We seek out people who we can reasonably label bad, and then find ways to harm them, because we know that this will make them a little worse.

-- Of course, we must never admit to ourselves that we're doing this, which is why this idea probably strikes you as preposterous.

-- This is the origin of self-deception.
-Our inability to perceive our absolute goodness forces us to seek it relatively.
-From there, we quickly end up lost in a maze of projections.
+- And this isn't just true of your mind; it's a truth about minds in general.
+You may wonder how it's possible to discover truths about other people's minds, and the short answer is that they're not truly other.
+It's... hard to explain.

+- Maybe the simplest way to convey this is that when a mind is completely clear and unconfused at its very deepest levels, it has no use for malice.
+It perceives the incredible beauty of reality and naturally desires to contribute to it.

+- Being separated from our true nature is intrinsically painful, and humans do the darndest things to try and get back.

+- For example, we know that "hurt people hurt people."

+- If you understand this saying, it's because you've learned to perceive something about people.
+  - You see how pain can lead to misbehavior, even when that connection is far from obvious.
+Their misbehavior is an extremely well-disguised cry for help.
+  - Now, the more well-disguised it becomes, the less we are able to consciously recognize it as such.
+  - Except this isn't quite true, either.
+It's not that we're less _able_ to perceive it.
+It's that the less it conventionally looks like a cry for help, the more our darkness realizes that it can use this as an excuse to cause more harm with plausible deniability.

+- For example, we might think well, I was hurt, and I turned out okay.
+There must be something wrong with the ones who didn't, so they don't deserve my compassion.
+But if you feel this way, then perhaps you did not, in fact, turn out okay.
+  - This is not a judgement of you.
+We are all hurt people who hurt people.

-- When you rediscover the true nature of your own mind, you automatically perceive it in all others.
-You discover the ultimate source of their misbehavior.
-You also see what is required to undo it.
+- If you make contact with the true nature of your mind, however briefly, you perceive this directly.
+It is the ultimate source of literally all misbehavior.

-- This is the only way to truly reduce the evil in the world, instead of unwittingly amplifying it.

 ---

-## Ch 5: hurt people
+## Ch 5

-- We are all familiar with the example of how "hurt people hurt people."

-- When we are made to feel unworthy of love, it hurts so much that we can't bear to face it.
-We think "How could a fundamentally decent person like me be made to feel this way?
-And why isn't anyone trying to help?
-What a cruel world.
-If the world won't give me the simple comfort that I need, well, who can blame me for taking it myself?"

-- Meanwhile, the rest of us don't perceive a fundamentally decent person trying to get the love they desperately need; we simply perceive a bad person.
-Because if we were in their shoes, we wouldn't be crying out for help by doing bad things.
-We would simply pull ourselves up by our bootstraps, or else at least ask nicely, like a decent person.

-- Therefore, it is our moral duty to remind them of how awful they are.
-We don't see that this is self-deception, and that pushing them further from love is actually just an attempt to elevate ourselves; that it's not designed to improve the world like we pretend.
+- But as we saw before, sometimes hurting bad people is the right thing to do.
+How do we know _when_ it is right?

+- It comes down to whether it's done from compassion or self-deception.

-- Again, being compassionate doesn't mean being nice to them.
-It just means gaining authentic insight into the hidden causes of their misbehavior instead of mindlessly acting from ego.
-We may still have to deliver tough love, but the crucial point is that it is a form of love.
-From the outside, it may not look anything like love, but we know the difference from the inside.
+- Remember, being compassionate doesn't mean being nice.
+It just means having authentic insight into the hidden causes of misbehavior.
+From this perception, sometimes what people need really is a swift kick in the ass, or worse.
+  - The difference is that it won't feel malicious in the slightest bit.
+There is no perception that they are intrinsically bad, and no pleasure in making them suffer.
+  - You won't get that righteous hit of fighting evil.
+It's a much more wholesome joy of watching delusion evaporate from this world.

-- It may not seem like this change in intention matters much, but it makes all the difference in the world. **Every act of self-deception, no matter how small or carefully disguised, creates more self-deception in the world.
-And contempt is always a sign of self-deception.
-Conversely, every action that's compassionate — that is, free of such deception, will heal this tendency, and thus reduce evil.**
+- It may not seem like this change in intention matters much, but it makes all the difference in the world.
+One of those behaviors leads to a downward spiral.
+The other leads to a virtuous spiral.

-- This sounds like a belief, but it is actually a perception that develops as we discover the true nature of our minds.

-- Learning to distinguish which of our motivations are genuinely benevolent and which are egoic is central to the fight against evil.
-Without this, part of your mind will be secretly conspiring with the darkness instead of fighting it.
+- That's because people are ridiculously sensitive to our true intentions, even if only subconsciously.

+- You can mock or shame someone with malice, or with compassion, and though the two may look almost identical, the ultimate result will be wildly different.

+- If you do it via compassion, part of them can sense that you're someone who can be trusted at the deepest level—even if their conscious mind isn't ready to admit it yet.
+Their fundamental goodness recognizes yours as an ally.
+  - Your words will therefore deeply penetrate their minds and gnaw away at their self-deception.
+  - A seed has been planted.
+Not only in their minds, but also that of bystanders.

+- On the other hand, if your behavior is malicious, everyone can sense this too, and it will have the opposite effect.

+- Now, it is said that "the road to hell is paved with good intentions."
+This does not refer to genuine compassion, but those intentions that we pretend are good.

+- That is why it is so crucial to gain skill in recognizing our true motivations.
+  - We have a ridiculously strong tendency to deceive ourselves about them.

 ---

 ## Ch 6: meditation

 - As an aside, this helps explain why even breathing meditation can be effective at inducing kindness.
-It helps you become aware of what your mind is doing.
+It helps you become aware of what your mind is actually doing.

 - Let me use an analogy.
 Have you ever been reading a book, only to realize that your eyes are still scanning the page while your mind is doing something else entirely?

-- What was happening during that zone-out?
-Were you conscious or unconscious?
+- Were you conscious or unconscious during that time?
-  - On one hand, if I had interrupted your reverie and asked what you were thinking about, you could have told me.
-So you weren't unconscious.
+  - On one hand, if I had interrupted your reverie and asked what you were thinking about, you could have told me, because you were conscious.
-  - On the other hand, you weren't aware of what your mind was doing.
-That's why it felt like an "oops" when you finally realized it.
+  - On the other hand, you weren't aware that you were doing it.
+That's why it felt like an "oops" when you realized it.

+- This should astonish you.
+You are capable of doing things with full consciousness yet without knowing that you're doing them.

+- In this case, it was easy to bring those thoughts into the light of self-reflective awareness.
+But it is not always so easy.
+  - It is a variation of this state that allows people to be self-deceptive, and you cannot simply shake them out of it, for the same reason that nobody has succeeded in shaking you out of it.
+The defense mechanisms run deep.

-- This is a kind of limbo state, which we occupy far more often than we realize.
-It took me weeks of full time meditation to begin to notice that almost my entire life had been spent in that pseudo-conscious state.
-Until you see it for yourself, this is very hard to believe.
+- Such limbo states happen far more often than we realize.
+- It took me weeks of full time meditation to begin to notice them in myself.
+I wouldn't have believed you if you had told me before.

-- Your darkness uses that liminal space to encourage your mind to go down dark roads that you might otherwise not be willing to drive down.
-Therefore, closing those mindless gaps is the first step in ending one's self-deception.

 - Meditation, in this context, is simply becoming aware of what your mind is actually doing.
 Following the breath is like reading a book.
 At some point you will notice oops, I was distracted.
-Each time this happens, you gain a little insight into why you zone out, and it happens less and less.
+Each time this happens, you gain a little more insight into how your mind tricks you into zoning out.

 - As a result, you become more present in life, and it is correspondingly easier to hear the voice of your conscience, and much harder to pretend that you don't.

 - So meditation doesn't _produce_ kindness by altering your moral beliefs; it simply makes you more aware of which voice you're actually following.

-- As you follow this rabbit hole deeper, you discover that you haven't always been following the voice that you thought you were.
-And neither has most of the rest of world.
+- It is horrifying to discover that you haven't always been following the voice that you thought you were.

 ---